Best General Liability Insurance Companies for Small Businesses in New York

 Best for Customer-Facing Service Businesses

 ERGO NEXT ranks second overall for New York small businesses.
-Its strength is in service quality, where customers rated their buying and policy management experience first and second.
-Claims ranks lower at sixth because while its fully digital platform gets you quoted and covered in 15 minutes, policyholders have reported concerns about settlement fairness and communication.
+Its strength is service quality; customers rated the buying experience first and policy management second.
+Claims ranks sixth; the fully digital platform gets you quoted and covered in 15 minutes, but policyholders have reported concerns about settlement fairness and communication delays.

-Most New York businesses pay $154 monthly, which is 13% lower than the state average.
-Food service and hospitality businesses enjoy the lowest rates, saving up to 30% monthly.
-Coverage options rank ninth due to limited endorsements and lower sublimits.
-ERGO NEXT offers $100K for damage to rented premises versus the standard $300K, which may be insufficient for NYC businesses in high-rent commercial spaces.
+Most New York businesses pay $154 monthly, 13% below the state average.
+Food service and hospitality businesses get the lowest rates, saving up to 30% monthly.
+Coverage options rank ninth because of limited endorsements and lower sublimits.
+ERGO NEXT covers damage to rented premises up to $100,000 versus the standard $300,000, which may not be enough for NYC businesses in high-rent commercial spaces.

 Where ERGO NEXT performs best: